Sumo Software Updates Monitor review

-Sumo, the Software Update Monitor, is a popular program when it comes to running automatic checks for software that is out of date on machines running a flavor of Microsoft Windows.
+Sumo, the Software Update Monitor, is a popular program when it comes to running automated checks for software that is out of date on machines running a flavor of Microsoft Windows.

-We mentioned it several times already on Ghacks, for instance when we compared software updaters to find out which one is providing the best functionality.
+We mentioned it several times already on Ghacks, for instance when we compared software updaters in 2008 to find out which provides the best functionality.

-The two core features that Sumo 4 introduces are both adding customization options to the application.
+The two core features that Sumo Pro introduces add customization options to the application.
 The first enables you to select custom folders that you want the program to scan.
 As you may know, older versions of Sumo scanned default program folders only on the system and not the whole directory structure on the system with all folders.

 The new option enables you to select custom folders, for instance a portable software folder or a location on another hard drive that you install software to regularly.